GenderDysphoria/GenderDysphoria.fyi/public/gdb/sexual-dysphoria.md

 # The Coercive Male Gaze

-æææ<div class="cw"><p><strong>Authors Note</strong>: This specific type of sexual dysphoria is difficult to explain in generalist terms, so I am going to take a departure here and write about this from my own personal experience.
+æææ<div class="cw"><p><strong>Author's Note</strong>: This specific type of sexual dysphoria is difficult to explain in generalist terms, so I am going to take a departure here and write about this from my own personal experience.
 The following is presented from my perspective as a binary trans woman.
 As such, this may not be completely relatable to all trans people.
 My apologies.</p></div>æææ

 {!{
 <div class="gutter flex">
-{{import '~/img' images.howbaby_swole className="card" link="http://howbabycomic.com/comic/hb279/" external=1 style="margin-bottom: 5px" caption="\"Swole Mom\" - How Baby, by Lindsay Ishihiro"}}
+{{import '~/img' images.howbaby_swole className="card" link="http://howbabycomic.com/comic/hb279/" external=1 style="margin-bottom: 5px" caption="&quot;Swole Mom&quot; - How Baby, by Lindsay Ishihiro"}}
 </div>
 }!}

 There is a saying that is very well known in sapphic circles: "Do I want to be her, or be with her?"

 It can be hard to tell the difference between sexual attraction and envy, especially when you're a closeted trans teenager.
-Our entire society is built upon heterosexuality, it is simply the cultural default, to the point that even pre-pubescent children are barraged with messages about male to female attraction.
+Our entire society is built upon heterosexuality; it is simply the cultural default, to the point that even prepubescent children are barraged with messages about male to female attraction.
 Consequently, interest in aspects of the lives of the "opposite" sex is almost always immediately perceived as being sexual attraction.

 What is the result of this?
 Usually... shame.
 Trans children often internalize their view of their peers based on their true gender, and one does not objectify their equals.
 Thus the child is motivated to hide those interests out of a desire to not be seen engaging in that kind of sexual objectification.
 This is even further compounded if the child has been raised in a setting with very strict moral codes, such as in a conservative religious upbringing.